rouskinlab/seismic-rna/src/userdocs/manuals/workflow.rst

     If using paired-end reads in separate FASTQ files, both files of 1st and 2nd mates are required.
 See :ref:`fastq_pair` for instructions.

-How to input one FASTQ file (single-end or interleaved paired-end reads)
+How to align one FASTQ file (single-end or interleaved paired-end reads)
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 To align a FASTQ of single-end reads from a whole sample, use ``-z``::